Caloria indica

 Caloria indica is a species of sea slug, an aeolid nudibranch, a marine gastropod mollusc in the family Facelinidae.

 Description

 The size of the body varies between 25 mm and 50 mm.
+Its body is covered in cerata, which it can detach to distract or harm a predator.

 Distribution

 This species was described from Ambon Island, Indonesia.
 It occurs in the Indo-West Pacific from East Africa to Hawaii; also as an invasive species in the Israeli part of the Mediterranean Sea, first recorded in the late 1980s and then again in 2016.